 The Household Services sector, which includes businesses that 'service the home' such as health and education, accommodation and food services, social assistance, arts and recreation and landscaping type services, has grown steadily over the past five years.
-The sector accounts for 40 per cent of employment in Vincent, which has seen an increase of 31.3 per cent in a decade (2011-2021) (2021 ABS).
+The sector accounts for 40% of employment in the City, which has seen an increase of 31.3% in a decade (2011-2021) (2021 ABS).